tremor-rs/tremor-www/docs/guides/metrics.md

 Now with taht set you can grab [the entire config from github](__GIT__/../code/metrics/) and start it with `docker-compose -f  batching.yaml up`.

-The chronograf ui can be found at (`http://localhost:8888`)[http://localhost:8888].
+You can find the chronograf UI at (`http://localhost:8888`)[http://localhost:8888].

 ## Aggregation

 Let's talk about aggregation.
 Sometimes it's helpful to aggregate some metrics before they're stored in a database.
-One reason could be to downsample the input, another could be to create histograms for databases that don't natively support them.
+One reason could be to downsample the input.
+Another could be to create histograms for databases that don't natively support them.

 :::note
-   The techniques used for aggregation aren't specific to metrics, the same methods can be applied to any event stream.
+   The techniques used for aggregation aren't specific to metrics.
+You can apply the same methods to any event stream.
 :::

-The aggregation we're looking for is "The histogram for each metric over a 10s and 1min windo"
+The aggregation we're looking for is "The histogram for each metric over a 10s and 1min window."

 ### Grouping

-To aggregate the metrics we get in a useful we need to group our data by the `"each metric"` from our definition.
-Since we're using influx data as our input a metric is identified by three fields:
+To aggregate the metrics, we get in a useful we need to group our data by the `"each metric"` from our definition.
+Since we're using influx data as our input, a metric is identified by three fields:

 * The `measurement`
 * The `tags`
 * The `field`

-Since influx combines multiple fields in a message we first have to unroll this into each field being a single event.
+Since influx combines multiple fields in a message, we first have to unroll this into each field being a single event.

 ::: note
-    We use `create stream` here, streams are just named nodes that have no own function, nor overhead, they serve as a way to chain up selects.
+    We use `create stream` here.
+Streams are just named nodes that have no own function or overhead.
+They serve as a way to chain up selects.
 :::

 ```troy